 "proposed project" and project alternatives to be analyzed pursuant to the California Environmental Quality Act.
 For a description of the proposed project and alternatives click here and for FAQs about the proposed extension of the John Wayne Airport Settlement Agreement, please click here.

 The first step in the environmental review process, issuance of a Notice of Preparation/Initial Study (NOP), occurred on Tuesday, October 1, 2013.
 For a copy of the NOP, click here.
 A public NOP Scoping Meeting was held on Thursday, October 17, 2013.
 Airport staff and the primary EIR consultant, BonTerra, explained the purpose and contents of the NOP and received public comments.
 For a copy of the materials available at the Scoping meeting, click here.
 Comments on the NOP are due by 5:00 pm on Thursday, October 31, 2103 and should addressed to: Ms. Lea Choum, John Wayne Airport, 3160 Airway Avenue, Costa Mesa, CA, 92626.

-to the remainder of the process, a Draft EIR presenting the results of the environmental analysis is expected to be published in the first quarter of 2014 and will be available for public review and comment.
-Following the public comment period, the Draft EIR is scheduled to be presented to the Board of Supervisors for its consideration in the summer of 2014.
+to the remainder of the process, a Draft EIR presenting the results of the environmental analysis is expected to be published in the second quarter of 2014 and will be available for public review and comment.
+Following the public comment period, the Draft EIR is scheduled to be presented to the Board of Supervisors for its consideration in late summer of 2014.